AryanDouglas01/AryanDouglas01/README.md

 ---

-# ⚛️ A genius who kneels before the Master
+# ⚛️ One of my mathematical inspirations

 <div align="center">